-- a.
-The AVSSMS Coordination Group provides a forum for AVS S/Os to communicate regarding safety issues of mutual concern and facilitates cooperation to address them. - b.
-The AVSSMS Coordination Group promotes SMS policy and awareness within AVS via training, conferences/workshops, communications, and other efforts. - c.
-AVS oversight organizations must coordinate SRM analyses/assessments and proactively share safety-related information and information regarding safety issues being managed within their organizations with affected parties (e.g., their employees, other AVS S/Os, FAA organizations, industry stakeholders, outreach programs, stakeholder feedback, and other U.S. and foreign government agencies, as appropriate).
+a.
+The AVSSMS Coordination Group provides a forum for AVS services and offices to communicate regarding safety issues of mutual concern and facilitates cooperation to address them.

+b.
+The AVSSMS Coordination Group promotes SMS policy and awareness within AVS via training, conferences/workshops, communications, and other efforts.

+c.
+AVS oversight organizations must coordinate SRM analyses/assessments and proactively share safety-related information and information regarding safety issues being managed within their organizations with affected parties (e.g., their employees, other AVS services and offices, FAA organizations, industry stakeholders, and other U.S. and foreign government agencies, as appropriate).